liuzey/EECS738_Project3/README.md

 EECS738 Machine Learning course project3.
 Two deep neural networks have been implemented: a Multilayer Perceptron (MLP) with multiple linear layers and a typical Convolutional Neural Network (CNN).
 Two image datasets are selected: **MNIST** handwriting characters and **GTSRB** traffic sign recognition.
 The only third-party packages used in all implementations are **numpy**, **pandas**, **python-mnist** and **PIL**.

 ## Function Checklist
-These functions are implemented in this project in a detailed manner:
+These functions are implemented manually in this project in a detailed manner:
 * Fully-connected layers.
 * Convolutional layers.
 * BatchNormalization2d/1d.